enterdevstudio/seagrass-microbiome/README.md

 ![Fig. 3](figures/host_tSNE.jpg "tSNE")

 ### 1a.
 Permutational MANOVA
-Something we might want to know right away is whether any of our (a)biotic variables correlate with axes scores from our community ordination.
+Something we might want to know right away is whether any of the (a)biotic variables measured by the ZEN team correlate with axes scores from our community ordination.
 There are a couple of ways to do this.
-The first is with a PERMANOVA test.
-Although I think there are some limitations associated with this sort of analyses, it could be worth doing and will at least give us some intuition about the data.
+One is with a PERMANOVA test.
+Although I think there are some limitations associated with this type of analysis, it could give us some intuition about the data.
 I'll rely on the *adonis* function in the *vegan* package for PERMANOVAs.
 First we need to merge our metadata with our OTU table.
-To pare down the number of possible covariates in our analyses, I performed a quick PCA on the metadata, and selected variables that loaded on the first 3 components.
+To pare down the number of possible covariates in our analysis, I performed a quick PCA on the metadata, and selected variables that loaded on the first 3 components.

 ```
 pca.all <- princomp(tsne.mat.na[, c(10:14, 16:45)])